hailpam/iot-discovery-services/README.md

 _services._dns-sd._udp.7pqg77uhvroq.1.iotverisign.com.
 5 IN PTR	_mqtt._tcp.tkatlvzsjaoq.1.iotverisign.com.

 ```
-The response indicates that there is one service type which label is "_mqtt._tcp at tkatlvzsjaoq.1.iotverisign.com".
+The response indicates that there is one service type which label is "_mqtt._tcp" at "tkatlvzsjaoq.1.iotverisign.com".

 ### Listing service names
 Using the service type label, this command will list the existing names for "mqtt" services.
 It is a query for PTR records for the "_mqtt._tcp" label.